 Remove all ash from the firebox and extinguish all hot embers before disposal.
 Allow the appliance to cool completely.
 Disconnect flue pipe or remove baffle and ceramic blanket from appliance before cleaning chimney.
 Otherwise residue can pile up on top of the baffle and ceramic blanket and the appliance will not work properly.
+(See Baffle Board on page 19).
 Close the door tightly.
 The creosote or soot should be removed with a brush specifically designed for the type of chimney in use.
 Clean out fallen ashes from the firebox.